Caring for Your Senior Dog: The Ins and Outs

 - How is their agility, mobility, and playfulness levels?

 - How is their disposition, alertness or temperament?

 - Any sleep pattern changes, such as where they sleep, when and for how long?

 Pay attention to your vet’s advice and pay attention to changes in your dog.

-Be sure that you feed your senior dog correctly for his or her age, body weight, breed and health.
-Exercise your dog correctly according to its size, health and fitness.
+When caring for your senior dog, be sure that you feed your senior dog correctly for their age, body weight, breed and health.
+Exercise your dog correctly according to its size, health, and fitness.
 Schedule regular vet exams and follow the vet’s recommendations.
 Above all else, savor every day with your best friend, there will never be another just like the one offering a paw to you now.